General Requirements

 Additional requirements imposed by a college or school, if any, are given in the college/school sections of this catalog.
 Many degree plans include residence rules in addition to the above University-wide requirements; the appropriate academic units have the discretion to determine applicability of University-approved affiliated study abroad credit toward all college- and school-specific requirements for coursework in-residence.
 Course equivalency and University approval of study abroad courses are determined by the appropriate academic units.

 The six hours of coursework used to fulfill the requirement must cover both the United States and the Texas constitutions.
 Texas colleges and universities differ in the way they include this material in the courses they offer.
 As a result, some combinations of government courses taken at different institutions do not fulfill the requirement, even though they provide six hours of credit.
-The following combinations of coursework, some of which include transferred work, fulfill the government requirement at the University:
+Students should refer to allowable course combinations in the General Information Catalog or on the Undergraduate College website.

 ROTC courses may not be counted toward the legislative requirement in history or government.
 Policies about the use of ROTC courses are given in each of the college/school sections of this catalog.